 We'll conclude this series by highlighting a few more attributes that we believe helps us give our clients the highest level of service available.

 1031 Crowdfunding places a high priority on the real estate asset.

 We are focused on presenting only DST offerings that own top-quality real estate assets.
-We take great effort to assess the profitability of the real estate, evaluating it to determine if it will lose money, break-even or make money for investors.
-Analyzing the real estate is as essential for us as is examining the sponsor and the offering itself.
+We take great effort to assess the profitability of the real estate, evaluating it to determine if it will lose money, break-even, or make money for investors.
+Analyzing the real estate is essential for us, as is examining the sponsor and the offering itself.

 1031 Crowdfunding offers complete property documentation online.